jrie/sqstorage/README.md

 * a web server, e.g. nginx or Apache.

 #### Installation
-To install sqStorage perform the following steps
+To install sqStorage perform the following steps:
 * Download the files
-* Place the files in the target directory (accessible for web-server)
+* Place the files in the target directory (accessible for the web-server)
 * Set the required folder permission
 	* The webserver required write permissions to the following directories
 	* `smartyfiles/` ,`languages/locale/` and `support/`